aspose-html/Aspose.HTML-Products/html/en/net/generators/range/_index.md

 h2: Generate HTML Range Input Easily!
 ---

-The *range* input type or range slider allows you to specify a numeric value that must be no less than or no more than the given value.
+An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type="range"` or range slider allows you to specify a numeric value that must be no less than or no more than the given value.
 The default range is 0 to 100.
 However, the exact value is not considered important.
 You can usually find the range slider when manipulating the volume or brightness controls on your computer.

 {{<section plugin>}}